ofallonlabs/saeedmirshekari/_src/blog/how-to-enter-the-field-of-data-science-from-other-fields.md

 Don’t, for once, think that you can do all this alone without guidance.
 Start looking for [free data analytics courses](https://saeedmirshekari.com/data-science-learning-program/) with or without certificates to acquire experience-based skills.
 Industry leaders design these courses for aspiring individuals.

-They also offer other perks like [mentorship programs](https://saeedmirshekari.com/data-science-one-on-one-mentoring/), career counseling, and more.
+They also offer other perks like [one-on-one Data Science mentorship programs](https://saeedmirshekari.com/data-science-one-on-one-mentoring/), career counseling, and more.
 Earning a data science degree typically takes 2 to 4 years, which is a long time.
 But there are different, more beneficial ways to learn all the essentials and gain skills and experience - \[from 6-month online data science programs and bootcamps](<https://saeedmirshekari.com/blog/202
 2-09-07-the-best-way-to-become-a-
 data-scientist/>).